-Two hundred and thirty-eight years ago today, the Continental Congress ratified the Declaration of Independence.
-But the document you know and can probably recite from memory (at least partially) is much different from what Thomas Jefferson—the primary author in a committee of five men commissioned to draft the document—originally wrote.
+In 1776, the Continental Congress ratified the Declaration of Independence.
+But the document you know and can probably recite from memory (at least partially) is much different from what Thomas Jefferson—the primary author in a committee of five men (including John Adams and Benjamin Franklin) commissioned to draft the document—originally wrote.

 Jefferson submitted the “rough draught” of the Declaration of Independence to the Second Continental Congress on June 28, 1776.
 Delegates argued the details of the document for two days before making a number of changes to it—and Jefferson was not pleased.
 In the days after the document was ratified, the founding father handwrote several copies of his original version, underlining what had been changed, and sent them off to several friends.

-Most of the changes were made to the last half of the document; notably, the following passage, which referred to slavery, was omitted to appease delegates from Georgia and South Carolina.
-Of the King, Jefferson wrote (bold indicates an underlined portion):
+Most of the changes were made to the last half of the document; notably, the following passage, which referred to slavery, was omitted to mollify delegates from Georgia and South Carolina.
+Of the king, Jefferson wrote (bold indicates an underlined portion):

 Also omitted was this rallying cry (again, emphasis Jefferson’s):

-Today, only two complete copies of the document (and one fragment) remain intact.
-Each year before the fourth of July, the New York Public Library puts its copy (from which this text is taken) on display; you can see one of the photos from when we checked it out above, and get a closer look at it yourself here.
+Each year before the Fourth of July, the New York Public Library puts its copy—from which this text is taken, one of only four to survive—on display; you can get a closer look at it yourself here.

-The Library can trace the ownership of its "Autograph Manuscript" to Cassius F. Lee of Alexandria, Virginia.
-It may have been the copy that Jefferson sent to George Wythe, his former law professor and a mentor, though it’s never been proven.
+The library added this “fair copy” to its collections in 1897, and can follow its ownership back to Cassius F. Lee of Alexandria, Virginia.
+It may have been the copy that Jefferson sent to his former law professor George Wythe, though it’s never been proven.

 A version of this story ran in 2014; it has been updated for 2023.